-For example, if a post URL contains the words “guest” and “post” in it, there’s a good chance that it will be from a site that accepts guest posts (or is writing about how to write guest posts).
+For example, if a post URL contains the words “guest” and “post” in it, there’s a good chance that it’s from a site that accepts guest posts (or is writing about how to write guest posts).

-With the “inurl:” search operator, you can actually look for pages like this.
-This search term operator will tell Google to only return results where the words to the right of the colon are contained in the URL.
+With the “inurl:” search operator, you can look for pages like this.
+This search term operator tells Google only to return results where the words to the right of the colon are in the URL.

 To continue with our example, you could type into the search engines:

-This is a bad thing, because when you scroll through the title tags you will see it excludes search term results that you want.
+That’s not ideal because when you scroll through the title tags, you’ll notice it excludes search term results that you want.